dthaler/iftype-reg/draft-thaler-iftype-reg.md

 The IANA policy (using terms defined in {{!RFC5226}}) for registration is Expert Review.
 The role of the Designated Expert in the procedure is to raise possible concerns about wider implications of proposals for use and deployment of interface types.
-While it is recommended for the responsible Area Director and the IESG to take into consideratoin the Designated Expert opinions, nothing in the procedure empowers the Designated Expert to override properly arrived-at IETF or working group consensus.
+While it is recommended that the responsible Area Director and the IESG take into consideration the Designated Expert opinions, nothing in the procedure empowers the Designated Expert to override properly arrived-at IETF or working group consensus.